b00tc4mp/isdi-bootcamp-202405/staff/liliana-de-ponte/project/doc/README.md

 # + VIBES

 +Vibes is an application designed to help you find personal growth events based on your location.
-With an intuitive interface, you can explore a wide variety of events, view specific details, create your own events, book you spot directly from the app and  save your favorite events for quick and easy access.
+With an intuitive interface, you can explore a wide variety of events, view specific details, create your own events, book your spot directly from the app and  save your favorite events for quick and easy access.

 ![+Vibes Image](https://media.giphy.com/media/kI0mZhnqikAgg/giphy.gif?cid=ecf05e47rxe3uubfpsio4br6jcqh7gzt10llwhpglt3ppek3&ep=v1_gifs_search&rid=giphy.gif&ct=g)